Bikeways & Trails Facility Plan

 To submit questions or comments, please contact Carrie Barkhurst at 505-924-3879.

-DRAFT Bikeways & Trails Facility Plan - February 2015
+Draft Bikeways & Trails Facility Plan

 Changes reviewed by the EPC in October are shown in Blue; Changes made during the LUPZ process, to respond to the EPC’s recommended conditions are shown in Red.
+Changes reflected prior to full City Council hearing are shown in purple.

 - Proposed Facilities NW Quadrant (Figure 11)